samdoghor/puton/README.md

 # MBS

-MBS is a sports betting app that uses the Martingale system with smart algorithms to adjust bet amounts, customizable limits, win/loss thresholds, detailed analytics, and advanced security features.
+Puton is a sports betting app that uses the Martingale system with smart algorithms to adjust bet amounts, customizable limits, win/loss thresholds, detailed analytics, and advanced security features.
 It improves the traditional Martingale system for fewer losses and increased winning streaks.
-[Read More](MARTINGALE.MD)
+[Read More](MARTINGALE.md)

 ## Installation